ooliver1/mafic/CONTRIBUTING.md

-# Contributing to Mafic
+# Contributing to mafic

-Thank you for your interest in contributing to Mafic!
+Thank you for your interest in contributing to mafic!
 We welcome contributions from the community.
 This document outlines the process to help get your contribution accepted.

 ## I Have a Question